 Things to Do in California in August

-In some years, Labor Day weekend can begin in August.
-To get some ideas on what you can do over the long weekend, check out Labor Day Fun in California.
+In years when the first Monday in September is also September 1, Labor Day weekend begins in August.
+To get some ideas on what you can do over the long weekend, get some ideas for Labor Day fun in California.

 Go whale watching in August.
-They're around all year round and in August, you'll be looking for blue whales, humpbacks, and Minke whales.
+They're around all year round, but in August, you'll be looking for blue whales, humpbacks, and Minke whales.

-While the roads are clear of snow, it's also a good time to go to the mountains or the cross the Sierras over Tioga Pass or one of the other high mountain roads to visit Eastern California along US Highway 395.
+While the roads are clear of snow, it's also an excellent time to go to the mountains or the cross the Sierras over Tioga Pass or one of the other high mountain roads to visit Eastern California along US Highway 395.

 What to Pack

-Because there are so many things to do in California during August, your packing list can vary depending on what you're doing, but here are a few things to keep in mind.
+Because there are so many things to do in California during August and temperatures vary by location, your packing list will depend on what you're doing, but here are a few things to keep in mind.

-If you plan on hitting the beach at your destination, be sure to bring a swimsuit and other necessary beach items, but also bring a cover-up—some beaches can cool down in the evening.
+If you plan on hitting the beach at your destination, be sure to bring a swimsuit and other necessary beach items, but also bring a cover-up.
+Just ask any Californian who lives near a beach, and they'll tell you how much it can cool down in the evening.

 No matter what your plans are, pack plenty of sunscreen, as the sun shines almost every day in August (compared to the parts of the state that can experience overcast days in early summer).